zofiaclient/memwar/examples/a-salt-cube/README.md

 One result!
 Wow, that was quick.
 For larger games, you will encounter more addresses finding pointers this way, and it may be of use then to look into tools designed for reversing game data.

-Let's click on our address and head down the red arrow to save it in our address list.
+Let's click on our address and head down to the red arrow to save it in our address list.
 After we have found our address(es), we need to run a pointer scan to see what points to our health address.

 Right-click on the address from the address table and press `Pointer scan for this address`, then simply press ok in the